mlochbaum/BQN-Musician/src/theory/symmetric.md

 ring.DrawRow ⋈¨ ¯1⊸⌽⍟(↕2) 12⥊1‿0
 -->

 Every scale that repeats after `t` steps also repeats after `k×t` steps.
 The number of scales with `t=4` is really the number that repeat after 4 steps, minus the number of scales with `t=2` and `t=1`, the divisors of 4.
-The arithmetic gets complicated quickly but is easily expressed with recursion:
+The arithmetic gets complicated quickly but is easily expressed with recursion.
+No base case needed, because 1 has no divisors!

         SymCount ← {(2⋆𝕩) - +´ 𝕊¨ Divisors 𝕩}